codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 ## Understand new event types

 Below is the summary of old rule types and new event types that replace them.
 Click on the required event type to check the fields and schema of the replacement event type and how it maps to legacy rule types.
+You can also view the dedicated page for [webhook event types](/using-the-api/webhooks/event-types).

 | Existing rule type                                            | Replacement event type                                                                                                              |
 |---------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|